Innovation-tech-max/Monitoring-and-assessing-the-damage-caused-by-floods-and-forecasting-their-risk-in-the-future./README.md

 # **Goal**

-The objective of this project is to develop a robust flood monitoring and mapping system using Sentinel-1 data.
-This includes preprocessing the Sentinel-1 Ground Range Detected (GRD) data, performing Normalized Difference Water Index (NDWI) analysis to detect water bodies, and creating a flood map by comparing NDWI values before, during, and after a flood event.
-In addition, we aim to perform time series analysis to study the damage caused by the flood.
+The goal of this project is to use the Sentinel-1 dataset and various image processing techniques to perform flood monitoring and mapping, as well as time series analysis to predict and anticipate when floods are likely to occur.
+The dataset consists of radar images recorded as 512 x 512 pixel GeoTIFFs.

-Python programming language and various libraries are being used for this analysis.
-Our goal is to accurately identify and map floodwater areas in Sentinel-1 SAR images through a machine learning model capable of semantic segmentation.
-The model will be trained on a manually annotated subset of the Sentinel-1 dataset with floodwater labels, and its performance will be evaluated using metrics such as accuracy, precision, recall, and F1-score.
+Using Python and relevant libraries, we perform preprocessing of the Sentinel-1 GRD data and calculate the Normalized Difference Water Index (NDWI) to identify water bodies before, during, and after the flood.
+We also create water masks to differentiate between water and non-water pixels.
+To map the extent of flooding, we calculate the difference between water masks during and before the flood and apply a threshold to mask the data into water and non-water pixels.
+The resulting flood maps can aid in disaster response efforts and risk mitigation.
+Lastly, we perform time series analysis to predict and monitor flood occurrences.
+We study the change in NDWI over time and use linear regression to detect trends in water bodies before and after the flood.
+This information can be used to anticipate when floods are likely to occur and take preventive measures.

-Ultimately, the aim is to provide an effective tool for predicting and monitoring flood occurrences, which can help reduce the risk of loss of life and property damage.
+The overall aim is to develop an effective tool for predicting and monitoring flood occurrences, which can help reduce the risk of loss of life and property damage.

 # **Dataset**